mcglinnlab/website/content/home/about.md

 +++

-Weecology is an interdisciplinary ecology research group at the University of Florida.
-We consist of Morgan Ernest's lab, which studies how ecological systems change through time and has a strong field work focus, and Ethan White's lab which uses computational and statistical methods to understand ecological systems using large ecological and environmental datasets.
-We do cutting edge research, collect and publish large open datasets, develop open source software, build websites, train scientists in computational tools, and generally try to make science a better, more efficient, more diverse and inclusive place.
+The McGlinn lab is an ecology research group at the College of Charleston.
+We address a wide range of questions on the spatial and temporal structure of biodiversity using a combination of macroecological analyses, field studies, and mathematical models.
+We are passionate about testing and applying basic theory to further conservation priorities.
+We are advocates for more a open, diverse, and inclusive scientific community.